-Exposure Route Acute Health Effects Symptoms of Exposure Inhalation: May cause slight irritation of the nose, throat and lungs.
-Cough, running nose, difficulty in breathing.
-Effects on the Central Nervous system (CNS) may range from mild to severe effects such as respiratory depression.
-From rapid breathing, fatigue, headache, light-headedness to more severe symptoms of dizziness and in extreme cases, respiratory arrest, convulsions or loss of consciousness.
-Skin: May produce mild irritation.
+Exposure Route Acute Health Effects Symptoms of Exposure Inhalation: Effects on the Central Nervous system (CNS) may range from mild to severe effects such as respiratory depression.
+From rapid breathing, fatigue, headache, light-headedness to more severe symptoms of dizziness/drowsiness and in extreme cases, respiratory arrest, convulsions or loss of consciousness.
+Skin: Causes skin irritation.
 Redness, rash.
-Eye: May cause mild irritation.
+Eye: Causes serious eye irritation.
 Redness and pain.
 Ingestion: May be aspirated into lungs if swallowed, may result in pulmonary edema & chemical pneumonitis.
-Signs and symptoms of aspiration may include coughing, difficulty breathing, "gurgling" lung sounds when breathing, coughing up phlegm (sputum) that isyellow or green in color or bad smelling, change in voice (hoarseness), skin turning bluish due to lack of oxygen.
+Signs and symptoms of aspiration may include coughing, difficulty breathing, "gurgling" lung sounds when breathing, coughing up phlegm (sputum) that is yellow or green in color or bad smelling, change in voice (hoarseness), skin turning bluish due to lack of oxygen.
 May have effects on the CNS.
 See "inhalation" above for symptoms of CNS effects.
-May cause gastrointestinal irritation.
-Symptoms of gastrointestinal irritation include diarrhea, nausea and vomiting.